We are working side by side with health care providers and partners from Ethiopia, Tanzania and India to save children and young adults’ lives.

 In 2019, we began a partnership with Kilimanjaro Christian Medical Center (KCMC) in the city of Moshi, Tanzania.
 KCMC is a 600-bed hospital, and also has a medical and nursing school.
 It serves an area of 15 million people in the Northern Zone of Tanzania.

-There is limited cardiac care in Tanzania (population 61 million), and what is available is mostly in the capital, Dar es Salaam.
+There is limited cardiac care in Tanzania (population 61 million), and what is available is mostly in Dar es Salaam.
 Most children and young adults with heart disease in KCMC’s area go undiagnosed and are not treated.
 Many children suffer from rheumatic heart disease, which could be prevented.

 Our Projects in Tanzania

 KCMC is currently building a cardiac center on its campus, with operating rooms, an intensive care unit, and a cardiac catheterization laboratory.
 Once the center is completed, KCMC will be in a position to offer cardiac surgery, and can focus on training a cardiac surgery team.
 We are supporting KCMC in developing a cardiac care program, and will focus initially on training cardiologists to diagnose and manage patients who come to KCMC with heart disease.

 In September 2020, Kilimanjaro Christian Medical Center launched the Rheumatic Heart Disease Prevalence study, which is one of the first studies to identify the prevalence, risk factors, management and outcomes of rheumatic heart disease among children in the Northern zone in Tanzania.

 Since 2010, we’ve worked with multiple partners in Ethiopia.